Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 I have shown only for the master node as it will be the same process when done on other worker nodes.
 <h4> 2.
 Install Flannel in the cluster by running this only on the Master node </h4>

-On the master node, use kubectl to install Flannel using a YAML template
+On the master node, use kubectl to install Flannel using a YAML template.

 ```javascript
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/bc79dd1505b0c8681ece4de4c0d86c5cd2643275/Documentation/kube-flannel.yml